Septic Arthritis (Infectious Arthritis) in Children

 What causes septic arthritis in a child?

 Different types of bacteria, viruses, and fungi can infect a joint.
-The types that can cause septic arthritis include:
+The common types that can cause septic arthritis include:

 - Haemophilus influenzae.
 These are bacteria that can infect the larynx, trachea, and bronchi.